 Are you wondering why I am sharing the recipe of Murgi Khichuri aka Chicken Khichuri just after the recipe of Bhuni Khichuri?
 The reason is quite simple.
 These days we are mainly living on one-pot meals, especially dishes that can be cooked in a pressure cooker within no time.
 After the marathon pujo cooking, I am taking a break.
 I mostly am cooking simple dishes after returning from the office.
 A simple Murgir Mangshor Khichuri works best when we crave a non-vegetarian simple meal.

 Murgi Khichuri aka chicken Khichuri in a Pressure Cooker!

 Let me tell you, this is not an elaborate khichuri recipe.
-In this post, I am not sharing the recipe of rich Bangladeshi Murgi Khichuri or our favorite Mangsher Khichuri with mutton mince.
+In this post, I am not sharing the recipe for rich Bangladeshi Murgi Khichuri or our favorite Mangsher Khichuri with mutton mince.
 Instead, this is a simple recipe that I follow whenever I have a few chunks of chicken available at home and I am not in the mood to cook an elaborate meal.

 Murgir Manghsor Khichuri, is a perfect one-pot meal!

 I improvised this recipe of Bengali Murgir Khichuri when I was in Bihar.
 I used to cook this and many one-pot meals back then after returning from the office including pish pash and kedgeree.
 A few chunks of chicken, Red Lentil aka Masoor Daal, and Gobindobhog rice along with a few spices are what you need to make this.
 The recipe does not require lengthy marination time and I mostly marinate the chicken upon returning from the office.
 Mehebub chops the veggies needed and then I make the khichuri around 30 minutes before dinner.
 Pasta is responsible for adding some ghee while Mehebub serves the khichuri.